Junusz/Python/README.md

 # Python
-First Test of Python on using Git
+First Test of Git using Python from class